microsoft/AL-Go/Scenarios/settings.md

 - **repositories** settings will be applied to repositories matching the patterns
 - **projects** settings will be applied to projects matching the patterns
+- **buildModes** settings will be applied when building with these buildModes
 - **branches** settings will be applied to branches matching the patterns
 - **workflows** settings will be applied to workflows matching the patterns
 - **users** settings will be applied for users matching the patterns